MikeTaylor/firefly/README.md

 Improvements are there to be made in all three of these areas:

 1. At present, a "minimal" FOLIO system is uncomfortably large, due to a maze of dependencies that should be optional but are not.
-For example, the login process involves service-points, a concept that ties together users and inventory and so requires both user-mamanagement and inventory modules to be pull into the system.
+For example, the login process involves service-points, a concept that ties together users and inventory and so requires both user-mamanagement and inventory modules to be pulled into the system.

 2. A FOLIO application is typically composed of multiple modules, some on the front-end and some on the back-end.
 At present, there is no good way to install all the components of an application in one shot.
-This means there is in some sense no such _thing_ as an application -- only aggregates of modules -- and therefore no simple was to install an application.
+This means there is in some sense no such _thing_ as an application -- only aggregates of modules -- and therefore no simple way to install an application.

 3. While Okapi provides [extensive and well-documented WSAPIs](https://github.com/folio-org/okapi/blob/master/doc/guide.md#okapis-own-web-services) for managing which modules are available to a tenant, there is no UI to these APIs, meaning that maintaining tenants is a job requiring devops skills.